 b. ??
 It must be raining.

-von Fintel & Gillies (2010) argue that sentences like (5b) are not infelicitous in a context like (5) because they are too weak.
+Von Fintel & Gillies (2010) argue that sentences like (5b) are not infelicitous in a context like (5) because they are too weak.
 Rather, according to their approach, the infelicity of (5b) is due to the fact that the statement is marked as being based on indirect evidence in a context that clearly features direct evidence.
-Accordingly, von Fintel & Gillies (2010) place a premium on the nature (direct vs. indirect) of the evidence.
+Accordingly, von Fintel & Gillies (2010) place a premium on the nature (i.e., direct vs. indirect) of the evidence.

-What we can already see on the basis of this brief sketch is that the evidential circumstances are crucial for understanding the meaning of epistemic must (see also Matthewson 2015).
+Already we see that the evidential circumstances are crucial for understanding the meaning of epistemic must (see also Matthewson 2015).
 All existing approaches on epistemic must agree on this point.
-Another question is where to exactly locate this evidential component in the meaning of must.
+The question thus shifts to where one ought to locate this evidential component in the meaning of must.
 There are several accounts that disagree with the presuppositional status of this evidential component proposed by von Fintel & Gillies (2010, 2016).
-In particular, some argue that it should rather be considered a conventional implicature (e.g., Salmon 2011), while others claim that it can be accounted for by Gricean reasoning and be derived as a conversational implicature and that must is indeed ‘weak’ (Lassiter 2014, 2016; Giannakidou & Mari 2016; Goodhue 2016; Mandelkern 2017).
+In particular, some argue that it should rather be considered a conventional implicature (e.g., Salmon 2011), while others claim that it can be accounted for by Gricean reasoning.
+Under this latter style of approach, must is yet again treated as weak, with the evidential component of its meaning derived as a conversational implicature (Lassiter 2014, 2016; Giannakidou & Mari 2016; Goodhue 2016; Mandelkern 2017).

-Our experimental data given below cannot decide between all those different accounts.
-However, if epistemic must means something like ‘it follows from the evidence that’, we can raise the issue of what kind of evidence (let’s say on a scale from first-hand observations to rather vague evidence) exactly allows or even favors the use of epistemic must.
+The experimental data we present below cannot decide between all of these accounts.
+However, if epistemic must means something like ‘it follows from the evidence that’, we can raise the issue of what kind of evidence (let’s say on a scale from first-hand observations to rather vague inference) exactly allows or even favors the use of epistemic must.
 As far as we know, no systematic attempt has so far been made to test for different degrees of evidence strength in this context.
 Before reporting on the relevant experiments, let us now turn to a second empirical blind spot in the theoretical literature on evidential devices.
-As we already indicated above, we think that the lexical inventory of German might be an interesting comparison case to the English means above, since German additionally features discourse particles to express different degrees of speaker commitment.

 1.2 Issue II: Evidential circumstances for using epistemic discourse particles

-As already pointed out in example (2) above, some languages also feature discourse particles to express epistemic meaning components.
+As already pointed out in example (2) above, some languages additionally feature discourse particles to express epistemic meaning components.
 In this domain, most work has been carried out in formal semantics (see Grosz 2016 for a recent overview), and to date there is very little experimental work (see, however, Döring & Repp 2016; Dörre & Trotzke 2017).

-In what follows, we will be concerned with the German discourse particle wohl (lit. ‘well’) because, according to the literature (Grosz 2017; Zimmermann 2004), wohl in (6a) amounts to a quasi-synonym of epistemic must (6b) and modal adverbs such as vermutlich (‘probably’) in (6c).
-The particle wohl can thus be compared to our English data introduced above in interesting ways.
+In what follows, we will be concerned with the German discourse particle wohl (lit. ‘well’).
+According to the literature, wohl in (6a) amounts to a quasi-synonym of epistemic muss (‘must’) (6b) and modal adverbs such as vermutlich (‘probably’) in (6c) (Grosz 2017; Zimmermann 2004); the particle wohl can thus be compared to our English data in interesting ways.

 (6) a.
 Es regnet wohl.